chasinglogic/praelatus/docs/docs/README.md

 [Open Source](https://opensource.org/) projects operate.
-Through intuitive workflows and support for “Internet Driver’s License” accounts such as Github, Google, and Twitter, any user can submit a ticket in three clicks or less – including account creation – without the need of a user manual.
+Through intuitive workflows and support for “Internet Driver’s License” accounts such as Github, Google, and Twitter, any user can submit a ticket in three clicks or less – including account creation – without the need of a user manual (though we wrote one anyway because you can't have too much documentation).

 ## Contributing